 - making visible and accessible what TU Delft has to offer,

 - promoting internal and external collaborations, and

 in the area of design for values.
-More concretely the DDfV Institute contributes to:
+More concretely the DDfV Institute undertakes activities in the area of:

-- knowledge, methods & practices: collecting best practices; stimulating learning between faculties / application domains / values / design traditions (e.g. through ‘playground meetings‘ & the DDfV Fundamentals Series)
+- knowledge exchange: collecting best practices; stimulating learning between faculties / application domains / values / design traditions (e.g. through ‘playground meetings‘ & the DDfV Fundamentals Series)

 - international collaboration: academic conferences; visiting scholars

 - education: courses, minors; MOOCs, seminars and courses for industry

 - research: funding of seed projects, facilitating grant applications

 - valorisation & co-creation: research consultancy, industry collaboration